polycopter/leaf/README.md

 - With a bit of luck, you can find us online on the #rust-machine-learning IRC at irc.mozilla.org,
 - but we are always approachable on [Gitter/Leaf][gitter-leaf]
 - For bugs and feature request, you can create a [Github issue][leaf-issue]
-- For more private matters, send us email straight to our inbox: developers@autumnai.com
+- For more private matters, send us email: developers@autumnai.com
 - Refer to [Autumn][autumn] for more information

 [leaf-issue]: https://github.com/autumnai/leaf/issues